filyp/tree-of-tags/notes.md

 - There are no redundant tags - only 13 pairs of tags have >50% overlap.
 - Only 6% of all pairs of tags cooccur with each other.
 - 16%! of posts on AF have no score
+- there are 1k tags, 10k posts, and 100k comments on EA forum

 - Any 'alpha' clustering parameter above 1.1 looks fine - this means alpha choice is not important - let's just assume a safe value of 1.5.